ec-jrc/GWB/docs/usage/GWB_SC.rst

     ;;    82 = Ratio of the frequencies of two specified pixel values ;;    83 = Combined ratio of two specific pixel values ;;
-    ;; for more details on SpatCon, see the Technical Note and/or source code at:
+    ;; for more details on SpatCon, see the Guide and/or the source code at:
     ;; https://github.com/ec-jrc/GWB/tree/main/tools/external_sources/
     ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;
     ;; SpatCon parameters for all rules (some rules use only a subset of all parameters)